 Flee the building if safe to do so:

-- Once outside get far away from the shooting scene and contact the Police Department.
+- Once outside, get far away from the incident scene.

 - If you encounter Police Officers as you leave the building they may direct you to one collection point.